 This step is a classic security measure, and it involves setting up the best home security cameras.
 You want a camera that works well in a low light situation – one that has excellent facial recognition, and a high-resolution screen and video capacity.
 These cameras should be set up both indoor and out.
-While you are shopping for cameras, it is also worth noting that an alarm system, inside your house, will put your mind more at ease.
+While you are shopping for cameras, it is also worth noting that an alarm system such as those available from Verisure Smart Alarms, inside your house, will put your mind more at ease.
 A camera can only go so far, as although it will catch the burglar, it will not alarm your neighbours and anyone around the home that someone is inside.
 After you have purchased a security camera and system, you can move on to the next step.

 Cover your windows by purchasing blinds.
 Some homes have more windows than others, and especially at night with the lights on, your house will look like a fishbowl.
 Anyone walking by can see everything inside, and for anyone who wishes to commit theft; the lack of blinds could be an invitation to steal that expensive TV near the window.
 Try to make sure your windows have facilities to keep them covered, specifically at night and when everyone in the home has gone to bed.